Submitty/submitty-buildbot/README.md

         WORKERNAME: php-docker-worker
         WORKERPASS: pass
    ```
-- You may update the database credentials the enviroment(`.env`) file
+- You may update the database credentials in the enviroment(`.env`) file
-- You may update the
+- You may update the master config source in the `docker-compose.yml`

+More details about `master.cfg` configs here : https://docs.buildbot.net/

 ## Key Features